 Image: Frontispiece from Familiæ Romanæ in antiqvis nvmismatibvs by Charles Patin, Paris 1663.

-With fundings from the Gunnar Ekström Foundation a selection of the early numismatic literature has been digitised at Uppsala University Library, with the aim to make it available to researchers and other interested all over the world.
+With fundings from the Gunnar Ekström Foundation and Sven Svensson Foundation a selection of the early numismatic literature has been digitised at Uppsala University Library, with the aim to make it available to researchers and other interested all over the world.

 This forms the basis of a digital numismatic library covering the most important early European numismatic works from the 16th century to the 19th century.
 In this selection you will find foreign numismatic literature up to and including 1799, as well as Swedish numismatic literature up to and including 1850.